Arvindk05/CODTECH-IT-SOLUTION-TASK-1/README.md

 # CODTECH-IT-SOLUTION-TASK-1

-TASK 2
-QUESTION 1 -  CUSTOMER SEGMENTATION AND ANALYSIS
-    Perform customer segmentation analysis on a retail dataset to identify distinct customer segments based on purchasing behavior.
-    Use clustering techniques like K-means or DBSCAN to group customers and analyze segment characteristics.
+         TASK ONE:EXPLORATORY DATA ANALYSIS (EDA) QUESTION 1 - Start with a dataset of your choice and perform EDA using libraries like pandas, numpy, and matplotlib or seaborn.
+Explore the data's characteristics, distributions, correlations, and outliers.
+Visualize your findings with histograms, scatter plots, and heatmaps to gain insights into the data.